 You’ll need to be patient for shares to begin trading after the IPO.

-The author has not yet seen evidence of Boom Supersonic being available on pre-IPO platforms.
+The author has seen limited evidence of Boom Supersonic stock being available on pre-IPO platforms.
+However, current availability must be monitored as pre-IPO shares come and go.

 As companies mature, gain more shareholders, and delay their IPO due to macro conditions, more equity holders may seek liquidation before the IPO.

-2. Buy during the Boom Supersonic stock IPO through a participating broker
+2. Participate in the Boom Supersonic IPO through a broker

 Retail IPO investors may find opportunities to invest during the IPO.
 That means acquiring shares at the IPO price the night before the company begins trading.